Posts

 SpaceX recently promised to bring the cost of getting cargo to space down to $10 per kilogram.
 At the same time, Starlink is placing thousands of satellites in orbit to beam information to every corner of Earth.
 Both of these futures seem to promise that Earth’s garbage problem will soon become space’s garbage problem.
 What are some potential solutions to this problem?

 The Orbital Wedge - a trapezoidal prism will be placed in a static orbit, and oriented with it’s large side facing Earth.
+Three sides shall face away from Earth - the top, and the two sides which angle towards the top.
+Any sufficiently small object which impacts it will be ejected away from Earth, thus clearing out the Earth’s orbit of space junk.

 Darkroom photography has always been a side hobby for me.
 Pursuit of this hobby imparts a feeling that no other hobby of mine does.
 Recently, a colleague curiously inquired about this hobby.
 I took this interest as a sign for me to get back in the darkroom, and two weeks later, I’m mixing my own bio-friendly developer chemicals, Colorado-style.

-Caffenol Order powdered Vitamin C.
+Order powdered Vitamin C.

 Research something called “washing soda”.
 It’s the younger brother of baking soda, but somehow also safe.
+It’s for washing clothes - don’t drink it.

 A tech founder recently one-upped Steve Jobs1 by describing AI as “like a jumbo jet for the mind”2.